raigu/x-road-client/README.md

 ## Error Handling

 The `Service` will throw an exception if:
-* actual security server returns HTTP response with status code other than 2xx
+* received response with status code other than 2xx
-* actual security server response contains SOAP Fault.
+* received SOAP Fault.
 * other communication problem

 ## HTTP Communication